WMD-group/MacroDensity/README.md

 ### bulk_interstitial_alignment
 ------------

 A convenience function that combines multiple instances of SphericalAverage.py, averages them and prints the Valence Band and Conduction Band positions relative ot this average.
-This function is based on an analysis akin to that of Frensley and Kroemer's method of band alignment: [Frensley](https://avs.scitation.org/doi/pdf/10.1116/1.568995).
+This function is based on an analysis akin to that of [Frensley](https://avs.scitation.org/doi/pdf/10.1116/1.568995) and Kroemer's method of band alignment.
 An example of its use for the ZnS (Zinc Blende) interstices is given below:

 ```
 import macrodensity as md